India PM sending top diplomat to Pakistan in thawing of ties

 India wants speedy trials of those suspected to have orchestrated the attacks.
 Pakistan says it is doing all it can.

-Modi said on Twitter that he has called the leaders of Afghanistan, Bangladesh and Sri Lanka, besides Pakistan to wish them luck in the cricket tournament being held in Australia.
+Modi said in a Twitter post that he called the leaders of Afghanistan, Bangladesh and Sri Lanka, besides Pakistan to wish them luck in the cricket tournament being held in Australia.

 India play Pakistan in their opening game on Sunday.